Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/expenses(medium).md

 --------------------------------------------------

 This was the second to last question that I answered.
-At this point it was around 9:00 and I had been working non stop for 11 hours.
+At this point it was around 9:00 pm with the CTF ending at 11:00 pm and I had been working non-stop for 11 hours.
 This was reflected somewhat in my search and the flag answers.

 After a quick search I found out the mayor of São Miguel do Guamá is Eduardo Sampaio Gomes Leite.
 I also learned that the city is located in Brazil. https://saomigueldoguama.pa.gov.br/o-governo/prefeito/